UKRN-Open-Research/workshop-template/_extras/customization.md

     such as `2015-07-01`.
 You must use four digits for the year and two each for the month and day.

-*   `instructor` is a comma-separated list of instructor names.
+*   `instructors` is a comma-separated list of instructor names.
 The list must be enclosed in square brackets, and each name must be in double quotes, as in `["Alan Turing","Grace Hopper"]`.
 Do not include other information (such as the word "instructor") in these values.

-*   `helper` is a comma-separated list of helper names formatted in the same way as the instructor names.
+*   `helpers` is a comma-separated list of helper names formatted in the same way as the instructor names.
 If there are no helpers, use an empty list `[]`.